ntustison/Histograms/Text/intro.md

 this work and used for algorithmic comparison.
-Simulated MR artefacts were applied to each image which included both noise and nonlinear intensity mappings (and their combination) using two separate data sets:  one in-house data set consisting of 51 hyperpolarized gas lung images and the publicly available data described in [@He:2019aa] and made available at Harvard's Dataverse online repository [@He_dataverse:2018] consisting of 29 hyperpolarized gas lung images.
+Simulated MR artefacts were applied to each image which included both noise and nonlinear intensity mappings (and their combination) using two separate data sets:  one in-house data set consisting of 51 129Xe gas lung images and the publicly available data described in [@He:2019aa] and made available at Harvard's Dataverse online repository [@He_dataverse:2018] consisting of 29 hyperpolarized gas lung images.
 These two data sets resulted in a total simulated cohort of 51 + 29 = 80 images